Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: The Optimized Supergeo Design Methodology

 \subsection{Stage 2: Heterogeneity-Aware Optimal Partitioning}

 The second stage selects and partitions the best set of candidate supergeos from $\mathcal{C}$.
-We formulate this as a set partitioning problem.
+We formulate this as a Mixed-Integer Linear Programming (MILP) problem.
 Let $z_j$ be a binary variable indicating if candidate partition $C_j \in \mathcal{C}$ is chosen and let $y_{sk}$ be a binary variable that is 1 if supergeo $s \in C_j$ is assigned to group $k \in \{T, C\}$.
 The optimisation problem is to select a partition $C_j$ and assign its supergeos to groups to minimise our objective function subject to constraints.

 The objective function balances on both the baseline outcome and key treatment effect modifiers using the Standardised Mean Difference (SMD).
 We use the SMD because it is a scale-free metric, which allows for the principled balancing of covariates with different native units and variances (e.g., population versus median income).
 The SMD for a variable $X$ between two groups $A$ and $B$ is defined as The objective is